mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.2.0-Release-Notes.md

 ### Launchable scripts
 Now you can configure MaxScale monitor module to automatically launch a script when it detects change in the state of a backend server.
 The script can be any customer script defined by you to take diagnostic or reporting action.
 With this you can easily customize MaxScale's behavior.

+### Lsyncd configuration guide
+A new tutorial has beed added which helps you keep MaxScale's configuration files in sync across multiple hosts.
+This allows for easier HA setups with MaxScale and guarantees up-to-date configuration files on all nodes.
+The tutorial can be found [here](../Reference/MaxScale-HA-with-lsyncd.md).

 ## Bug fixes

 Here is a list of bugs fixed since the release of MaxScale 1.1.1.